What is a Video EEG?

-- Bring your child's favorite toys, games, books, or other items that will help them feel more comfortable.
+- Unless your doctor tells you differently, your child may eat and take their medicines on the morning of admission.
+Bring your child's favorite toys, games, books, or other items to help them feel more comfortable.
 They can also do homework while having the test done.
 Your child will be in a private room.
 There is a TV and internet access.
-There is no DVD player in the room, but there are movies already uploaded on the TV for you to watch.
+There is no DVD player in the room, but there are movies uploaded on the TV for you to watch.

 - A staff person will not be in the room with your child.
 A parent / guardian must stay in the room with the child during the entire test.
-This includes staying overnight with your child.
+This includes staying overnight.
 Other family members and siblings may visit, but are not permitted to spend the night.
 Because the electrodes are attached to the head, we suggest your child wear a shirt that buttons or zips down the front.
 We have gowns available for your child to wear if needed.

 - Fever over 100

 - Diarrhea or vomiting

 - Been recently exposed to TB or chicken pox

 Staff will show your child how the test is done, and you may stay with your child the whole time.
 Some children have a hard time laying still while the electrodes are placed.
 If this is true for your child, we may ask for your help.
 We may also need to use a papoose to help your child lay still only while the electrodes are placed.
 We cannot use medicine to help calm your child during this time because that may alter the results of the test.

 After the electrodes are in place, your child will be awake and may move freely around the room.
 Because of the video portion of the test, your child may not leave the room.
 They may eat and do other activities in their room.